pikogoro/GASShooter_UE55/README.md

 # GASShooter

 > [!Note]
-> I forked the GASShooter repository (https://github.com/tranek/GASShooter) and migrated from UE4 to UE5.
-I am not responsible for any issues that may arise from using it.
+> A fork of the GASShooter repository (https://github.com/tranek/GASShooter) was created and migrated from UE4 to UE5.
+No responsibility is assumed for any issues that may arise from its use.

 ## Introduction